JONATHAN CHERRY: What gets you up in the morning?

 JC: Are there any emerging artists inspiring you at the moment?

-JC: Any advice to recent photography graduates?
+JC: One piece of advice to recent photography students?

 JK: Oh man, only one!?
 Learn to trust your instincts, because that is the only thing that can make your work unique and a true reflection of you.